pganalyze/activerecord-copy/README.md

     Product.pg_copy_from(encoder.get_io, :format => :binary, :columns => [:id, :name, :desc])

-With a fairly complicated table that includes an index and an hstore + index.
-I can get 1600 inserts/sec on my overworked macbook pro.

 ## Try it out yourself,   in the examples folder there is a simple test

-on my i3 box with an ssd drive I can get 270,000 inserts a second
+on my i3 box with an ssd drive I can get 270,000 inserts a second with an hstore and indexes

 NOTE: Only a few of the many data types are supported.  check below for more details